ddlllooo/Livzon-Hermes-Lite/README.md

 the default toolset.

-This repository is intended as a small, web-safe agent core that can be embedded or extended without database-backedRAG, browser automation, terminal execution, or media-generation features by default.
+This repository is intended as a small, web-safe agent core that can be embedded or extended without carrying database-backedRAG, browser automation, terminal execution, or media-generation features by default.

 ### Included